 Repeatedly digging up emotional memories made me genuinely depressed.
 And I’m not alone.
 There are countless stories of actors who experienced psychological disorders as a result of acting.
-The Atlantic has an insightful article about actor and playwright Deborah Margolin that explains more on this.
-Read it here.

-But back to the point: Amateur dramatics are a fantastic hobby for happiness, and incredibly healthy for the mind.
+But back to the point: Amateur dramatics is a fantastic hobby for happiness, and incredibly healthy for the mind.

-Mind body exercise like yoga, Tai Chi and Qigong exercise both body and mind and are wonderfully relaxing.
+Mind-body exercises like yoga Tai Chi and Qigong, exercise both body and mind and are wonderfully relaxing.

 Scientific research shows that Qigong, Tai Chi, and yoga are effective ways of stopping anxiety, depression, and mood disorders.

-Though research is in its infancy, some studies suggest that Tai Chi and Qigong are both effective ways of treating insomnia, cognitive impairment and even Parkinson’s disease. (source: National Library of Medicine)
+Though research is in its infancy, some studies suggest that Tai Chi and Qigong are both effective ways of treating insomnia, cognitive impairment, and even Parkinson’s disease.

 The 15 million people who practice yoga in North America are also boosting their physical and mental health and happiness.

-Yoga is fantastic for weight loss, pain management, illness, strength and flexibility (source: Mayo Clinic).
-And 90% of people say they start yoga as a way to manage stress and improve mood. (source: Huffington Post).
+Yoga is fantastic for weight loss, pain management, illness, strength, and flexibility.
+Plus, 90% of people say they start yoga as a way to manage stress and improve their mood.

-Yoga slows down the heartrate, lowers blood pressure, and increases heartrate variability.
+Yoga slows down the heart rate, lowers blood pressure, and increases heart rate variability.
 At the same time, it increases neurotransmitters and boosts GABA (gamma-aminobutyric acid).
 GABA helps get us out of a narrow-minded perspective and reduces the symptoms of stress and anxiety.
-One single hours of yoga increases GABA by 27%.
+One single hour of yoga increases GABA by 27%.

 Yoga also helps with depression.
-One scientific study showed that 20 sessions of yoga reduced anger and elevated mood in those with major depression disorder (source: National Institute of Medicine).
+One scientific study showed that 20 sessions of yoga reduced anger and elevated mood in those with major depressive disorder.

 My advice?
-Choose at least one mind-body exercise to do at least once a week for an hour (my choice is yoga.
-How about you?
-Leave a comment).
+Choose at least one mind-body exercise to do at least once a week for an hour.

 Researchers at Stanford have proven what we’ve all known for years: getting out of the streets and into nature boosts happiness and lowers the risk of depression.

-The study, which was published in Proceedings of the National Academy of Science, stated that 90 minutes in a natural area decrease activity in the region of the brain associate with depression.
+The study, which was published in Proceedings of the National Academy of Science, stated that 90 minutes in a natural area decreases activity in the region of the brain associated with depression.

-Walking and hiking are two of the best hobbies for happiness.
-But running may be even better, especially at preventing and treating depression.
+Walking and hiking are two of the best pastimes for your brain.
+But running might be even better, especially for preventing and treating depression.

-Another reason running is a good hobby for happiness is because it allows us to set goals, like personal best times or distances.
+Another reason running is a good pastime for happiness is that it allows us to set goals, like personal best times or distances.
 This gives us something positive to work towards, and a sense of motivation and achievement.

 Running gets even better when we run as a group, especially a supportive group.
 This makes us even happier and improves relationships with the people we run with.

-Art, writing, and photography are all hobbies with very similar benefits.
+Art, writing, and photography are all leisure activities with similar benefits.

 Artistic hobbies are a fantastic way of exercising the creative brain.
 They train the brain to be more creative and more expressive.
 And they are usually relaxing.